Reece4/Reece4.github.io/_posts/2022-12-27-[THM]-LazyAdmin.md

 # whoami
 root
 ```
 Woohoo!
 Everything worked flawlessly!
-This box was great fun to mess around with and I hope you were able to learn something from this box.
+This box was great fun to mess around with and I hope you were able to learn something from this write-up.